Feature #525: handle SQLITE_FULL, SQLITE_IOERR, SQLITE_NOMEM throughout libsqlfs

 This is BAD NEWS because this function is called by the pervasive get_sqlfs() in newly spawned threads to get a handle on the database.
 If this fails, then new threads will crash, because they don't expect get_sqlfs() to return 0.

-#1 Updated by abeluck about 4 years ago
+#1 Updated by abeluck over 4 years ago

 Perhaps we could have two different sqlfs_t_init functions, one for actual initing (when the database is first created), and another when it's merely another thread/process getting a handle on an existing database?